What is the function of fear and anxiety?

 Try to relax.
 Yoga is great way to relax.
 Some yoga classes include meditation, which may also be helpful for overcoming fear and anxiety.

-- Some people find complementary therapies help.
+Some people find complementary therapies helpful.
 Try homeopathy for anxiety.
 I have had good results with some clients who have mild anxiety.

 Negative fear can hold you back from taking risks.